adrianbautista/data-science-course/FinalProjects.md

 ## Unit Project 1: Exploratory Data Analysis

+* Project topic area determined
+* Sample data related to topic area accessed
+* Well organized ipython notebook with code and output.
+* Presentation: Exploratory data presentation related to data

+**Additional Materials**

+* List of potential mentors or field experts to contact

 ## Unit Project 2: Prediction and Classification

+* Full scope of data for project is acquired
+* Clearly defined project goals, scope, questions, hypotheses and methods have been determined
+* Presentation: Prediction/Classification Presented to the class
+* Well crafted ipython notebook explaining data

 ## Unit Project 3: Project Draft

+* Github Wiki, Repository and/or Website Created
+* Broad set of visualizations to optimize from
+* Well crafted ipython notebook, or series of notebooks, with legible, commented code
+* Ample, clear, prose introducing the topic, the problem, the hypotheses, the stakeholders and the potential impact.
+*

 ## Final Submissions and Presentations!!